 Bouncing forward from the counter, he wraps his arms around me, chin resting on my shoulder “Well, yeah.
 I want you!
 Is that so terrible?”.
 I love and hate how he can just gloss over stuff like it doesn’t really matter.
 But it does matter — we both know I’m HIV positive.

 Nuzzling against my cheek, he gleefully announces “S-T-I’ve not got anything!
 Test results came back Thursday, all clear.
 And it’s my six month anniversary being on PrEP now, so you know… worth celebrating!”
 I only meant for Theo to be a hookup, I guess.
 But he’s addictive.

 “Remember when we first hooked up and I said I wanted to use condoms?”
 It’s more aggressive than I intended.
 Was I really naive enough to imagine he’d never raise the condom thing?
-When I was diagnosed, I believed condoms were the only thing stopping me from being a danger to other people; their safety riding on a latex barrier, mere microns thin.
-And now I’m supposed to be comfortable abandoning what we’ve been told keeps everyone safe from guys like me?
+When I was diagnosed, I believed condoms were the only thing stopping me from being a danger to other people; another guy’s safety riding on a latex barrier, mere microns thin.
+And now I’m supposed to be comfortable abandoning what we’ve been told keeps everyone else safe from guys like me?

 “Guy, that was ages ago.
 We did; we have been.
 And… I’m on PrEP.
 And… you’re undetectable.
 What’s the big deal?”
 For real?
 Such a flippant answer like he’s completely carefree.
 It is a big deal!
 It’s been my big fucking deal for years.

 “You’re undetectable — you can’t pass on HIV to me… even if I wasn’t on PrEP.”